bcgov/sso-keycloak-backstage/CSS-App-Valid-Redirect-URI-Format.md

-The CSS App Redirect URI Format follows the syntax
+The CSS App Redirect URI Format contains two parts
- * schema such as http, https, or customized image-cc
+1. schema such as http, https, or customized image-cc.
+It contains * may contains '-' or '.'
- * ://
+2. path which starts with ://
  * at least 1 non whitespace alphanumeric character
-* May contains '-' or '.'
+ * must be atleast one character long

 This is the regular expression (/^[a-zA-Z][a-zA-Z-\.]*:\/\/\S+/))